Please update your Flash player to see this menu.

 Section 6: Disneyland Annual Passports; great savings for frequent guests!

 A.) Disneyland Deluxe Annual PassesYou may have heard---correctly---that Southern California residents can get cheaper prices on their Disneyland annual passes.
 Sure, it's true, BUT those Southern California annual pass tickets are chock-full of blackout dates!
 For example, if you bought the cheapest Southern California annual passport, you wouldn't be able to attend Disneyland on any Saturday or Sunday ALL YEAR LONG!
 Your summer visiting would be SEVERELY restricted...and near Christmas time?
 Forget it!

-THE DELUXE DISNEYLAND ANNUAL PASSPORT--- The deluxe annual pass to Disneyland will allow you a whopping 315 days per year to visit the park.
+THE DELUXE DISNEYLAND ANNUAL PASSPORT--- The deluxe annual pass to Disneyland will allow you a generous 300+ days per year to visit Disneyland Park.
 You'll be allowed to enjoy both Disneyland amusement park AND the Disney California Adventure amusement park each time you visit, hopping back and forth between the parks, if you wish, to catch your favorite performances at both.
 In addition, you'll be offered some Disneyland Resort discounts which are not available to the general public.
-(If you'd like to add a year's worth of pre-paid parking to your Disneyland passport, that option is available, as well.)

 Following are the Disneyland Resort Deluxe Annual Passport prices--

 Purchasing a Disney Deluxe annual pass: If you think that Disneyland's Deluxe passport might be the right one for you, then here's a link to the Here's a link to the Annual Passport page of Disneyland's website.

 DISNEYLAND'S DELUXE ANNUAL PASS BLACKOUT DATES ARE AS FOLLOWS: